enkidevs/curriculum/regular-expressions/introduction/intro-to-regular-expressions/regex-how-do-you-write-regex.md

 /<insert Regex here>/
 ```

-Imagine that we have a string equal to `'Learning Regex is fun'` and we set our regex pattern to `/fun/`, then the match result from the string would be `'fun'`:
+Imagine that we have a string equal to 'Learning Regex is fun' and we set our regex pattern to /fun/, then the match result from the string would be 'fun':

-'Learning Regex is **fun**'
+Learning Regex is `fun`

-If we changed our regex pattern to `/FUN/` then we wouldn't return any match results as *capitalization matters*.
+If we changed our regex pattern to /FUN/ then we wouldn't return any match results as *capitalization matters*.

 You'll soon learn about all the different ways you can alter your regex pattern to account for capitalization, as well as numbers, special characters and ranges.